How Often Can a Landlord Raise Rent?

 If you think your landlord has unfairly increased your rent, there are several actions you can take to resolve the matter.

-Review your lease agreement: Confirm the agreement doesn't explicitly permit or forbid rent increases.
-Look out for any clauses or terms regarding changes in rent.
+1. Review your lease agreement.
+Confirm that the agreement doesn’t explicitly permit or forbid rent increases.
+Look for any clauses or terms regarding changes in rent.

-Know the local laws: Understand the laws and rules about rent increases, which will help determine if the rent increase follows the law.
+2. Know the local laws: Understanding the laws and rules about rent increases will help determine whether the increase follows the law.

-Communicate with your landlord: Contact your landlord to discuss the rent increase.
+3. Communicate with your landlord: Contact your landlord to discuss the rent increase.
 There might have been a mistake or miscommunication.
 Talking it out can resolve the matter without taking any further steps.
+Keep records of all communications and payments to protect yourself from potential disputes when you pay rent.

 How often can a landlord raise rent FAQs